usdot-jpo-ode/jpo-ode/docs/Kubernetes.md

 - This module utilizes Zookeeper for service synchronization.
 - It contains configurations for a service, a pod disruption budget and a stateful set.
 - This file makes use of the following values from values.yaml:
-  - Values.resources.services.zookeeper
+  - resources.services.zookeeper
-  - Values.replicas.jpoode_zookeeper
+  - replicas.jpoode_zookeeper

 [Link](k8s-demo/templates/jpoode_zookeeper.yaml)

 ## Values File Example
-This is an example values file for the implementation.
+- This is an example values file for the implementation.
+- It contains the following sections:
+  - images
+  - resources
+  - replicas
+  - acm
+  - ppm
+  - config

 <br>
 [Link](k8s-demo/values.yaml)